ssh-keyz/wwwllm/readme.md

 - Uses a complex regex pattern to identify various text structures (headings, lists, code blocks, etc.)
 - Provides results as a downloadable text file
 - Displays the total number of chunks found
+- Handles a wide range of Markdown and HTML elements
+- Supports nested structures like lists and blockquotes
+- Processes mathematical expressions and LaTeX-style content
+- Respects maximum length constraints for different text elements
+- Works with Unicode characters, including emojis
+- Mostly preserves the original formatting and structure of the text
+- Easy-to-use interface
+- Lightweight and fast processing

 ## Installation